-If you are not sure about this, ask for help of professionals or order a kit.
+If you are not sure about this, ask for the help of professionals or order a kit.
 Most basic raised beds require 4 planks and 8-12 screws for wood - however, even that is sometimes enough to make some damage or injure somebody!

 Soil for the Raised Garden Beds

-So, first thing first - if you are positioning raised bed on the grass, be sure to remove grass with top 4-5 inches (10-13 cm) of soil.
-This will prevent weeds problems in the future, especially if the raised bed is foot or less high.
+So, first thing first - if you are positioning raised bed on the grass, be sure to remove the grass with the top 4-5 inches (10-13 cm) of soil.
+This will prevent weeds problems in the future, especially if the raised bed is a foot or less high.
 If your soil has drainage issues, after removing the grass and topsoil, position the raised bed and fill in 2-4 inches (5-10 cm) of gravel.
 This layer of gravel will help drain away excess water from the soil in the raised bed.

 Soil for the Plants with the Shallow Root System

-If your raised bed is at least 20 inches (50 cm) high, fill it first with aged manure (5-6 inches, 12-15 cm) and rest with good garden soil with aged manure, compost, humus and NPK fertilizer with gradual release of nutrients.
+If your raised bed is at least 20 inches (50 cm) high, fill it first with aged manure (5-6 inches, 12-15 cm) and rest with good garden soil with aged manure, compost, humus, and NPK fertilizer with gradual release of nutrients.

-If your raised bed is around one yard (or one meter) high, feel free to fill it first (one foot, 30 cm) with wooden chips, sawdust and straw, add a layer of aged manure (another foot, 30 cm) and finally a layer (16 inches, 40 cm) of garden soil mixed with aged manure, compost, humus and NPK fertilizer.
+If your raised bed is around one yard (or one meter) high, feel free to fill it first (one foot, 30 cm) with wooden chips, sawdust, and straw, add a layer of aged manure (another foot, 30 cm), and finally a layer (16 inches, 40 cm) of garden soil mixed with aged manure, compost, humus, and NPK fertilizer.